 Whereas antivirus software addresses malware that gets into your system, firewalls prevent malicious programs and hackers from gaining access in the first place.
 Many small businesses don’t implement this measure on their office networks, let alone ensure remote employees are using secure networks.

 Each point in which a system connects with the internet is a potential vulnerability.
 This includes most software and browsers.
 It’s best practice to periodically review all programs on your systems and remove anything that is not in use to reduce risks.

 Like antivirus developers, the developers of your other programs are constantly updating their applications to address security risks.
 Enable automatic updates whenever possible to ensure you have the latest patches to keep your systems secure.

 There are millions of free programs online, and many are theoretically safe.
 However, sometimes developers bundle their free programs with other programs that aren’t safe or cyber criminals bundle their programs with known and trusted software to ensure it goes on systems.
 It’s best to avoid freeware for these reasons.

 6. Use Multi-Factor Authentication (MFA)

 Passwords are notoriously easy to crack.
 Multi-factor authentication (MFA) introduces a second layer of protection beyond this.
+Companies may find encryption technology complicated, which helps explain why it is not more widely used.
+A 2020 study of cyberattacks found that 80% of all hacking incidents involved compromised credentials or passwords.
+This is why cybersecurity professionals tend to agree that MFA is a critical first line of defense against cyberattacks.
 For instance, a program may send a passcode to your phone prior to logging you in to ensure it’s really you trying to access the program.
 Purchase software that offers MFA and enables it whenever possible to prevent external access.